arsfeld/duplicity-docker/README.md

 * '-u $UID' is set to avoid "accidents" on dummy home, as container uses root rights.
 * To avoid source mismatch (check on hostname by duplicity), hostname is set using '-h' flag on docker.
-* '--archive-dir' duplicity option is needed as '$HOME' is not set in docker container.